honeycombio/rack-honeycomb/README.md

 ## Adding instrumentation to a Sinatra application

 Attaching the middleware is simple.
-Inside handlers, you also have the choice of attaching custom metadata to be stripped off by the middleware.
+Inside handlers, you also have the choice of attaching custom fields to be added to the events sent to Honeycomb.

 ```ruby
 #!/usr/bin/env ruby -rubygems